Struggling to get interviews?

 4. List your engineering certifications in a separate section

-List your certifications in a dedicated certifications section unless you only have one certification or license.
-If you only have one, you can add it to your skills section.
+If you have multiple certifications, list them in a certifications section, but if you only have one certification or license you can add it to your skills section.

 Certifications